mzazon/awesome-cloud-projects/gcp/data-locality-optimization-storage-bucket-relocation-monitoring/data-locality-optimization-storage-bucket-relocation-monitoring.md

 ## Solution

 This solution implements an intelligent data locality optimization system that automatically monitors Cloud Storage access patterns using Cloud Monitoring metrics and triggers bucket relocation operations through Cloud Functions when performance thresholds are exceeded.
-The system uses Cloud Scheduler to orchestrate periodic analysis and leverages Google Cloud's serverless bucket relocation service to seamlessly move data closer to primary access locations without downtime, reducing latency by up to 80% and minimizing egress costs.
+The system uses Cloud Scheduler to orchestrate periodic analysis and leverages Google Cloud's bucket relocation service to seamlessly move data closer to primary access locations without downtime, reducing latency by up to 80% and minimizing egress costs.

 ## Architecture Diagram